Find the Right Factory For Your New Custom Product

 Be objective (not subjective)

-This might sound easy–but it’s not.
-When you tell your supplier that you want something bigger, printed darker, or a surface that’s a little softer–you and only you know exactly what you mean by this.
+This one sounds easy but it’s not.
+When you tell your supplier that you want something bigger, printed darker, or to feel a little softer—only you know exactly what you mean by this.

-If your requirements are subjective in any sense, they will be misunderstood, and your product will come out wrong–every time.
-Do the work to figure out how to objectively define your requirements.
-Get out a tape measure, calipers, calculator, Pantone book, durometer–whatever tool the job requires.
-Be objective in your communication.
+If your requirements are subjective in any sense, they can be misunderstood, and your product will come out wrong—every time.
+Do the extra work to define them objectively.
+Get out a tape measure, calipers, calculator, Pantone book, durometer—whatever it takes to deliver an objective description to your manufacturer.

 Capture all decisions in one place to prevent mistakes

 Do yourself a favor and document every specification and decision about a product in one single place.
 Diligently work to keep it updated.
-Every time something new is established pertaining to the production of your product, update the documentation accordingly.
-Know that 99% of the time, not doing so will result in mistakes and wasted expense.
+Every time something new is established pertaining to your product, update the documentation accordingly.
+Know that 99% of the time, not doing so will result in mistakes and wasted time.

 Conduct a final process audit

 There’s one final way you can assess every detail of a factory’s production capability.
 It’s by doing a full process audit.
-A process audit lays out exactly how the factory intends to build your product from start to finish.
-It’s a detailed explanation of the steps involved, the machines, and the processes that go into your specific product so that you can be sure the manufacturer adheres to a list of expectations.
+What it does is lay out exactly how the factory intends to build your product from start to finish.
+It’s a detailed explanation of the steps involved, the machines, and the processes that go into your specific product so you can be sure the manufacturer adheres to your list of expectations.

-There’s a strong case to be made for using a U.S.-based manufacturing partner who can help you through the process of testing and finalizing your product design, protecting your IP, and sourcing a reliable factory that’s capable of delivering your product according to specifications.
+There’s a strong case to be made for using a U.S.-based manufacturing partner who can help you test and finalize your product design, protect your IP, and source a reliable factory partner capable of delivering your product exactly to spec.

 A U.S.-based manufacturing and development partner can help you with: